Motel Destino: Release

 Motel Destino was selected to compete for the Palme d'Or at the 2024 Cannes Film Festival, where it had its world premiere on 22 May 2024.

 Pandora Filmes theatrically released the film in Brazil on 22 August 2024, while Piffl Medien released it in Germany on 14 November 2024, and Tandem Films distributed it in France on 25 December 2024.
 Brouhaha/Written Rock are handling the UK rights, and worldwide sales are entrusted to The Match Factory.

 Reception

 Critical response

-On Rotten Tomatoes, the film holds an approval rating of 67% based on 18 reviews, with an average rating of 6.3/10.
-On Metacritic, the film has a weighted average score of 73 out of 100 based on 6 critic reviews, indicating "generally favorable" reviews.
+On the review aggregator website Rotten Tomatoes, 77% of 31 critics' reviews are positive, and those with numerical ratings or letter grades average 6.9 out of 10.
+The website's consensus reads: "Despite some narrative stumbles in its latter half and a style-over-substance approach at times, Motel Destino seduces with its sultry atmosphere, a trio of fearless performances, and stunning visuals."
+On Metacritic, the film has a weighted average score of 74 out of 100 based on 9 critic reviews, indicating "generally favorable" reviews.

 In his review for The Guardian, Peter Bradshaw awarded the film four stars out of five, calling it "terrifically acted by its central trio: three intensely and unselfconsciously physical performances in which their bodies are frequently on show, sensual but fragile."
-Little White Lies were also positive about the films merits declaring it "a sleazy stay in a neon nightmare."
+Little White Lies was also positive about the film's merits, declaring it "a sleazy stay in a neon nightmare."